jalagar/animated-art-engine/README.md

 - **incompatibilities**: You can specify if you want a layer to be incompatible with another layer.
 For example, if you don't want the flashing background to have a multicolor ball.
 NOTE, this only works if layer names are all unique or else this may lead to unintended behavior.
 See `layers_incompatible` and `const incompatible` in `config.js`.
 You can uncomment the line, and run the code with `layersFolder` set to `layers_incompatible` to see it working in action.

-### Extend existing collection into GIFs
+### Extend existing collection into GIF/MP4

 🧪 BETA FEATURE

 [Video Walkthrough](https://www.youtube.com/watch?v=HvXOdGGspGo)

-If you have existing metadata for an existing collection and want to either create a new collection with GIFs or send GIF version of the static image to holders, this feature is for you!
+If you have existing metadata for an existing collection and want to either create a new collection with GIFs/MP4 or send GIF/MP4 version of the static image to holders, this feature is for you!
+OR if you want to export as a spritesheet that can be imported into a pixel metaverse, this feature is for you!

 There are a few configurations to you can use the tool:
 1. If you already have a `_dna.json` generated by NFT Chef's repo, and a `_metadata.json` file which contains all the JSON files.
 Load the `_dna.json` into the `build` folder, and load the `_metadata.json` into the `build/json` folder.
 Setup your layers following the format above.
 Setup `global_config.json` and `config.js` and run `make regenerate`.